iagoleal/iagoleal.github.io/content/posts/automata-tensor-networks.md

-For a finite set $X$, we write its free vector space as $\C^X$, which is isomorphic to the functions $X \to \C$, so let's just treat it as these functions.[^free-vect] Since this post's theme is quantum mechanics, let's use some of the field's notation.
+For a finite set $X$, we write its free vector space as $\C^X$, which is isomorphic to the functions $X \to \C$, so let's just treat it as these functions.[^free-vect] You can think of those as complex-weighted _superpositions_ of elements of $X$.

+Since this post's theme is quantum mechanics, let's use some of the field's notation.
 We denote vectors inside funny triangles called _kets_,